• Skip to primary navigation

 2. In a large mixing bowl, combine and beat the peanut butter, sugar, maple syrup, and vanilla extract.
 Beat in the applesauce until fully mixed in, then beat in the egg until a smooth mixture forms.

-3. In a separate bowl, fully combine the almond flour, cocoa powder, baking soda, baking powder, and salt.
+3. In a separate bowl, fully combine the flour, cocoa powder, baking soda, baking powder, and salt.

 4. Add the dry ingredients to the wet ingredients and mix to combine into a dark, smooth brownie batter.
 Finally, fold in the chocolate chips.